WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 What are Playhouses?

 A playhouse (or Wendy house) is a garden building, usually made of wood or plastic intended for children to play in.
-They can be single- or two-storeys and provide an insulated area for children’s development and imagination to run wild whilst being in a safe and weatherproof stucture.
+They can be single- or two-storeys and provide an insulated area for children’s development and imagination to run wild whilst being in a safe and weatherproof structure.

 But a garden playhouse can be one of many different types.